Maryhill Winery and

 highest quality wine grapes.
 With warm summer days, cool nights,

-moderate winters and a gentle breeze, the area supports a wide variety
+moderate winters and dependable breezes, the area supports a wide variety

 of grapes, including several difficult-to-grow varieties often stunted in